PythonTilk/Notes/SERVER_SETUP.md

 # 🚀 Production Server Setup Guide

-Complete guide for deploying ITS-Projekt Note Management System on a production server with SSL, security hardening, and automated management.
+Complete guide for deploying NoteVault Note Management System on a production server with SSL, security hardening, and automated management.

 ## 📋 Prerequisites